Presumption of death: Scotland

 In Scotland, legal aspects of the presumption of death are outlined in the Presumption of Death (Scotland) Act 1977 (c.
 27).
 If a person lived in Scotland on the date they were last known to be alive, authorities can use this act to declare the person legally dead after a period of seven years.

 Northern Ireland

 In Northern Ireland, legal aspects of the presumption of death are outlined in the Presumption of Death Act (Northern Ireland) 2009 (c.
-6).
+6 (N.I.)).
 If a person lived in Northern Ireland on the date they were last known to be alive, authorities can use this act to declare the person legally dead after a period of seven years.

 United States

 The declaration of a missing person as legally dead falls under the jurisdiction of the individual states unless there is a reason for the federal government to have jurisdiction (e.g. military personnel missing in action).

 People who disappear are typically called missing, or sometimes absent.
 Several criteria are evaluated to determine whether a person may be declared legally dead: